Chart Color Schemes

 Age

-Annandale's median age exceeds the national pattern
+Annandale's population is slightly older than the national pattern

 Annandale has a median age of 40, close to Rest of Qld's figure of 41 but exceeding the national norm of 38.
-The 15-24 age group makes up 15.0%, higher than Rest of Qld, while the 75-84 cohort is less prevalent at 5.2%.
-Post the 2021 Census, the 25 to 34 age group grew from 9.7% to 13.1%.
-Conversely, the 5 to 14 group declined from 15.0% to 12.5%, and the 45 to 54 group dropped from 15.0% to 13.5%.
+The 15-24 age group represents 15.0%, higher than Rest of Qld, while the 75-84 cohort is less prevalent at 5.2%.
+Post-2021 Census, the 25 to 34 age group grew from 9.7% to 13.1%.
+Conversely, the 5 to 14 cohort declined from 15.0% to 12.5%, and the 45 to 54 group dropped from 15.0% to 13.5%.
 By 2041, demographic modeling suggests Annandale's age profile will significantly evolve.
-Leading this shift, the 25 to 34 group is projected to grow by 33%, reaching 1,497 people from 1,128.
+Leading this shift, the 25 to 34 group is projected to grow by 33%, reaching 1,497 from 1,128.
 Meanwhile, population declines are forecast for the 45 to 54 and 55 to 64 cohorts.